mryigit/image_crypto/README.md

 This program can make simple image crypto

-crypto.m = Main gui you can call 'Encoder' and 'Decoder' wiht it.
+crypto.m = Main gui you can call 'Encoder' and 'Decoder' with it.

 Encoder.m = Interface for imagEncoding.